wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 BFS - Breadth first search

-We have to deal with two problems
+We have to deal with two problems:

-Large volume of web pages - Download the same URL in parallel (avoid sending too many requests to the same hosting server in a short period of time, avoid making distributed denial-of-service (DDoS) attack), issue of lack of the priority/freshness.
+* Large volume of web pages - Download the same URL in parallel (avoid sending too many requests to the same hosting server in a short period of time, avoid making distributed denial-of-service (DDoS) attack), issue of lack of the priority/freshness.

-Rate of changes on web changes - By the time the crawler is downloading the last page from a site, the page may change.
+* Rate of changes on web changes - By the time the crawler is downloading the last page from a site, the page may change.

 ### Distributed Crawling/Data Partition

+What about the case of a distributed URL frontier?

 My idea: